anze3db/adventofcode/README.md

-# adventofcode

-Helper utilities for solving Advent of Code puzzles.
+# adventofcode - a framework for solving Advent of Code puzzles 🎄

-* Project scaffolding with `uv run adventofcode init`
+* Project scaffolding with `uv run adventofcode init`.
-* Assert and submit your solutions with `uv run adventofcode run`
+* Assert and submit your solutions with `uv run adventofcode run`.
-* Benchmark all your solutions with `uv run adventofcode benchmark`
+* Benchmark all your solutions with `uv run adventofcode benchmark`.
 * No copy-pasting puzzle inputs or loading inputs from files.
-* Submit the answer immediately when your code returns the result 🏅
+* Submit the answer immediately when your code returns the result. 🏅

 ## Usage